Date of Award:

 No significant differences were found between groups in cognitive ability, impulsivity, depression, self-esteem, anxiety, peer relationships, or social withdrawal.
 AD-HD children were found to exhibit more hyperactive, aggressive, and delinquent problem behavior.
 Significant improvement was found in both groups in self-reported depression and self-esteem following a trial of stimulant medication.
 A trial of stimulant medication was found to reduce hyperactive problem behavior in AD-HD children.
 Stimulant medication had a beneficial effect on peer relationships and aggressive problem behavior in UADD children but did not produce similar positive effects in AD-HD children.
 These results are discussed as in relationship to the issue of whether AD-HD and UADD are separate syndromes and to the previous literature regarding attention deficit disorder with hyperactivity (ADD/H) and attention deficit disorder without hyperactivity (ADD/WO).
 Ramifications regarding appropriate treatment are also discussed.

 Campbell, Richard Alan, "Attention Deficit-Hyperactivity Disorder and Undifferentiated-Attention Deficit Disorder: Differences in Cognitive and Affective Characteristics and Responses to Stimulant Medication" (1991).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 6029.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .